Difficulty

 - If you find any broken pipes, turn off the main water supply to the house.
 Then, immediately call a professional plumber for assistance.

-For exposed pipes, especially, surrounding the pipe with a heat source will melt the ice inside.
+For exposed pipes, surround the pipe with a heat source to melt the ice inside.
 This can be done in several ways:

 - Wrap the pipe in a heating pad and turn the temperature dial up to high.

 - Aim a hair dryer on high at the pipe.
-Keep the air moving back and forth and around the pipe in 12 to 16-inch sections at a time.
+Keep the air moving back and forth and around the pipe in 12-inch to 16-inch sections at a time.

 - Encircle the pipe in heated, dampened towels.
 Change these wraps frequently as they lose heat to the pipe.